iter8-tools/iter8/README.md

 ## :tada: Contributing
 We welcome PRs!

-See [here](CONTRIBUTING.md) for information about ways to contribute, Iter8 community meetings, finding an issue, asking for help, pull-request lifecycle, and more.
+See [here](CONTRIBUTING.md) for information about ways to contribute, finding an issue, asking for help, pull-request lifecycle, and more.

 ## :hibiscus: Credits
 Iter8 is primarily written in `Go` and builds on a few awesome open source projects including: